 Kirkersville is a tiny village located in the state of Ohio.
 With a population of 474 people and just one neighborhood, Kirkersville is the 677th largest community in Ohio.
-Kirkersville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Kirkersville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Kirkersville real estate is some of the most expensive in Ohio, although Kirkersville house values don't compare to the most expensive real estate in the U.S.